AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * A new Campaign option has been added: **NmsOperation_DeliveryPreparationWindow**.
 It allows you to define the number of days above which deliveries with inconsistent status will be excluded from the count of running deliveries.
 * An account lockout mechanism has been added to the **logon()** API.
 It prevents any further login attempts after a certain number of consecutive failed login attempts within a specified time frame.
 * A new option in the delivery properties allows to define a time-out period for the personalization run time, in order to avoid the personalization phase to run for too long.
 * The "ftp" protocol option has been added to allow you to use a proxy configuration for SFTP connections.
+[Read more](../../installation/using/{#configuring-campaign-server.md#proxy-connection-configuration)

 **Other changes**